 Travelling with your pet and ensuring appropriate paperwork and import permits(required by some countries only) have been completed can be a tremendous task.
-Different countries have different requirements and some countries may require 6-8 months careful planning prior to your trip, particularly for places with ‘rabies free’ status, such as New Zealand, Japan, Hawaii and the U.K. (just to name a few!).
+Different countries have different requirements and some countries may require 6-8 months careful planning prior to your trip, particularly for places with ‘rabies free’ status, such as New Zealand, Australia, Japan, Hawaii and the U.K. (just to name a few!).

 To avoid any stress, it is best to contact the country you are traveling to well in advance to get these steps -